 In a study conducted by the Georgia Tech Financial Analysis Lab on a survey of fifteen of the largest independent and publicly-trade U.S. companies commercial banks, it was found that the banks were consistent in the classification of their cash flows.
 However, the study reported on the effects of important non-cash transactions on operating cash flows.
 These transactions do not affect the current cash flows but have a significant effect on future reported operating cash flows and therefore are presented as footnotes to the statement of cash flows.
-For example, a transfer of investment that is held as available for sale to a trading classification is presented in the footnotes to the statement of cash flows as it would have no effect on the current cash flow.
+For example, a transfer of investment that is held as available for sale to a trading classification is presented in the footnotes to the statement of cash flow.
 But once this investment is sold, it would increase the operating cash flow.
 If at all the sale of investment that is not transferred remains as available for sale securities, this would increase cash flows from investing activities.
 Therefore, this questions the value relevance of operating cash flows for users in conducting their financial analysis (Mulford & Comiskey, 2009).